autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 output_path = f"s3://{bucket}/{s3_prefix}/output/"
 ```

-Upload the model archive trained earlier (if you trained AutoGluon model locally, it must be a zip archive of the model output directory):
+Upload the model archive trained earlier (if you trained AutoGluon model locally, it must be a zip archive of the model output directory).
+Remember, you would need to save the model artifacts with `standalone=True` if the model artifact is of type `TextPredictor`/`MultiModalPredictor`.
+Otherwise, you will have trouble loading the model in the container.

 ```{.python}
 endpoint_name = sagemaker.utils.unique_name_from_base("sagemaker-autogluon-serving-trained-model")